WeipengMO/bioflow-ai/README.md

 ## Workflow Design

 Each workflow should be designed as a self-contained project template.

-### 1. Self-contained workflow directory

 A workflow should be runnable and deployable from its own directory.

 Recommended contents:

 - `README.md`: workflow overview, required inputs, expected outputs, and run examples
-- `Snakefile`
+- `Snakefile`: the main Snakemake file that defines the workflow logic and includes modular rule files
 - `config/`: example config files and project-specific metadata templates
 - `rules/`: modular Snakemake rule files grouped by function
 - `envs/`: Conda environment definitions used by the workflow